jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-08.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 8.
+title: Chapter 8.
 "Of the Calculation of Irrational Quantities."
+part: I
+section: II
+chapter: 8
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 8.
-"Of the Calculation of Irrational Quantities."

 <span class="art">326</span> When it is required to add together two or more
 irrational quantities, this is to be done, according to the